AARP Hearing Center

 Some retirees are returning to work

-In this first phase of the survey, we find that 6% of retirees have returned to the labor market in the past six months.
-These unretirees are pulled back into work by financial pressures and a desire to stay active: 59% of unretirees say they work because they need money or their economic outlook is poor, followed by an enjoyment of work (13%), and helping others (10%).
+Over the two waves of this survey, we find that “unretirement” has remained largely unchanged since the summer — 6% in summer 2025 and 7% in winter 2025 say they have returned to the labor market in the past six months.
+These unretirees are pulled back into work by financial pressures and a desire to stay active: 48% of unretirees say their primary reason to return to work is that they need money or their economic outlook is poor (59% in summer), followed by boredom (15% in winter 2025 and 9% in summer) and helping others (14% in winter 2025 and 9% in summer).

 Health and financial readiness strongly influence retirement decisions

 Health problems and financial security are the top drivers of retirement.
-Among survey respondents who have retired, the primary reason for retiring was a health issue or disability (22%).
-The second-leading reason was being financially able to retire (19%); yet when pooled with access to Social Security (15%) and pension benefits (14%) having enough money to stop working jumps to 48%.
+Among survey respondents who have retired, the two most common reasons for retiring were a health issue or disability (21% in winter 2025 and 22% in summer) and being financially able to retire (22% in winter 2025 and 19% in summer).
+When pooled with access to Social Security (15% in both winter 2025 and summer) and pension benefits (13% in winter 2025 and 14% in summer), having enough money to stop working jumps to half (50% in winter 2025 and 48% in summer).
+While retirees largely feel they retired at the right time (68%), nearly 3 in 10 (28%) feel that they retired too early.

-Economic necessity keeps a large portion of the 50-plus population in the workforce
+Economic necessity keeps a large portion of the 50+ population in the workforce

-Basic expenses are the number one reason older adults continue to work or search for a job.
-Among survey respondents age 50-plus who are either working for pay or looking for work, the most important motivation is the need for more money to play for everyday living costs (39%).
-The next most common reason (a distant second) is simply enjoying the job/working (13%), followed by saving more for retirement (8%) and maintaining health insurance coverage (7%).
+Basic expenses are the number one reason older adults continue to work or hunt for a job.
+Among survey respondents age 50-plus who are either working for pay or looking for work, the most important motivation is financial need for everyday living costs (41% in winter 2025 and 39% in summer).
+The next most common reason (a distant second) is simply enjoying the job/working (9% and 13%, respectively).

 Older workers are pessimistic about finding new jobs, most commonly due to age discrimination

 Most older workers expect a tough job search if they were to seek employment now.
 The survey asked those 50-plus how easy or difficult they think it would be to find a job “if you were looking right now.”
-The responses reveal significant pessimism: two-thirds (65%) believe it would be difficult for them to find a job in today’s market, including 31% who say it would be very difficult.
+The responses reveal significant pessimism: Two-thirds (67% in winter 2025; 65% in summer) believe it would be difficult for them to find a job in today’s market, including 32% who say it would be very difficult.

-This widespread expectation of difficulty reflects a data truth: historically, older workers stay unemployed longer after a job loss than do younger workers (see August 2025 Employment Data Digest).
+This widespread expectation of difficulty reflects a data truth: Historically, older workers stay unemployed longer after a job loss than do younger workers.
 Older workers perceive age discrimination as the number one barrier to finding work.
-Among respondents who believe finding a job would be difficult, one-third (34%) blame age discrimination as the reason for their anticipated difficulty.
+Among respondents who believe finding a job would be difficult, one-third (35% in winter 2025 and 34% in summer) blame age discrimination as the main reason for their anticipated difficulty.
 This is by far the most common response.
-The second-most cited reason is health issues or a disability (24%), a reason that we also see is tied to exiting the labor force altogether (see reasons for retirement above).
+The second-most cited reason is health issues or a disability (22%), a reason that we also see is tied to exiting the labor force altogether.

 Methodology